dhongu/deltatech/deltatech_purchase_price/README.rst

     - *sale.list_price_round* - decimal number to which the list price is rounded
  - New fields added in product template:
     - last_purchase_price - last purchase price.
 It's updated at receipt validation
-    - trade_markup - trade parkup for the product.
+    - trade_markup - trade markup for the product.
 It can be updated with a wizard (Action->Set trade markup)
  - New feature:
     - if trade_markup **is set** for a product, at reception the sale price will be computed from last_purchase_price and trade_markup